socodeit/authapi/README.md

 Install the library and import it:

 ```
-go get github.com/socodeit/authboss
+go get github.com/socodeit/authapi
 ```

-After that a good place to start in any Authboss implementation is the [configuration struct](http://godoc.org/github.com/socodeit/authboss#Config).
+After that a good place to start in any authapi implementation is the [configuration struct](http://godoc.org/github.com/socodeit/authapi#Config).
 There are many defaults setup for you but there are some elements that must be provided. to find out what is configurable view the documentation linked to above, each struct element is documented.